Stable NLS solitons in a cubic-quintic medium with a delta-function potential: Stability

-A general theory of orbital stability for Hamiltonian systems invariant under the action of a one-parameter group is given in \cite{gss}.
-In this section, we will show that the whole solution curve $\mathcal{S}$ consists of orbitally stable solutions.
-An important role is played in the stability analysis by the so-called {\em VK condition}:\footnote{The monotonicity condition in \eqref{VKcondition} seems to have first been formulated by Vakhitov and Kolokolov in \cite{vk}, and so is often referred to as the `Vakhitov-Kolokolov condition' (VK condition for short).
-It is also sometimes called the `slope condition'.}
+The spectral scenario (II) is the most common one in the NLS literature.
+In this case, the coercivity condition \eqref{coerc} can be derived (see for instance \cite[Proposition~9]{lnm}) as a consequence of the so-called \emph{VK condition}:\footnote{ The monotonicity condition in \eqref{VKcondition} seems to have first been formulated by Vakhitov and Kolokolov in \cite{vk}, and so is often referred to as the `Vakhitov-Kolokolov condition' (VK condition for short).}

-It is worth observing here that, in the physics literature, the VK condition is often regarded as a necessary criterion for the stability on its own.
-It might therefore seem surprising to the reader who is not familiar with details of the theory of orbital stability that the solution curve $\mathcal{S}_{+,\epsilon }$ is indeed stable, even though it violates the VK criterion.
-A formal justification of the bistability phenomenon was nevertheless attempted by Yang in \cite{y}, where saddle-node bifurcations for general nonlinear Schr\"{o}dinger equations are studied.
+In the physics literature, the VK condition is often regarded as a criterion for stability on its own, taking no account of the underlying spectral landscape.
+It may therefore seem surprising to the more physical reader that the solution curve $\mathcal{S}_{+,\epsilon }$ is indeed stable, even though it violates the VK criterion.
+A formal justification was nevertheless carried out by Yang in \cite{y}, where fold bifurcations for general nonlinear Schr\"{o}dinger equations are studied.

-In fact, the ingredients needed to prove (nonlinear) orbital stability include both the VK condition, and spectral conditions for the linearization of the dynamics around the solution under consideration.
-In the present context, the following statements can respectively be deduced from Theorem~1 and Theorem~3 of \cite{gss}: